lakshyakushwahaaiml2023-ops/GreenNavier/README.md

 - A **Three.js 3D scene** built from real OpenStreetMap buildings and roads
 - **Interactive demo modes** including a scripted Green Corridor intervention that measurably reduces mean PM2.5 by ~14%

+### 🆕 Advanced Interactive Features & Interventions

+GreenNavier supports advanced real-time modifications directly inside the 3D viewport:
+- **Interactive Bounding Box Region Selector**: An integrated fullscreen Leaflet map on startup lets you draw a custom simulation bounding box ($200\text{ m} - 1500\text{ m}$) centered anywhere in Indore.
+The 3D scene and fluid grids reload and rebuild dynamically.
+- **100% Offline Indore Mode**: Dynamically clips and loads OpenStreetMap buildings and roads locally using pre-cached pickles, enabling offline simulation.
+- **Drag-to-Draw Building Placement**: Click and drag on the ground to draw custom building footprints with grid snapping.
+Choose its height ($3\text{ m} - 50\text{ m}$) using a floating popup, extruding it as a distinct blue-gray building with a temporary 2-second pulsing highlight.
+- **8-Handle Building Resizing & Translation**: Clicking any custom building reveals 8 drag handles (white cubes) on its base to adjust width/depth with a live dimensions label, or drag the building body to translate it on the grid.
+- **Interactive Point Source Factories**: Click to place custom factory cylinders with shimmering top faces and ambient orange PointLights.
+Adjust emission strength via floating sliders and radius via a draggable base ring.
+- **Escape Key Actions**: Instantly cancels active placement actions or deselects current objects.
+- **Panel Minimize / Restore**: Collapse the controls panel down off-screen to maximize viewport space (retaining stats visibility) using a close button, and restore it via a floating gear settings button.

 ---

 ## 🏗️ Architecture